wh-alice/mig_visualstudio/vs/ide/step-2--add-a-random-object-and-a-list-of-icons.md

 ---
-title: "Step 2: Add a Random Object and a List of Icons | hehe" ms.custom: "" ms.date: "10/19/2016"
+title: "Step 2: Add a Random Object and a List of Icons" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"